 Working with Chella has given us so much confidence as a school to teach our whole school community about periods.
 This includes students, staff and families.
 We now have more open and honest conversations about periods, we’ve changed our school environment to be more inclusive, including putting sinks in the toilet cubicles, have invited Chella in to carry out focus groups with staff on how we could teach about periods across the curriculum, and we’ve even started working on a menopause policy.
 It is essential every member of staff feels comfortable and confident to answer questions about periods because they involve everyone.

-Chella has done some voluntary training with some staff already and her approach that includes humour really does puts people at ease.
-We look forward to continuing this pilot further.
-This means covering costs of time and expertise, travel and accommodation, research, publicity, venues, outreach… If the government would provide funding for education, training, teaching materials and workshop supplies that would allow Chella to develop this work beyond the pilot, and for our school to share our experiences by helping other schools.
+Chella has done some voluntary training with some staff already and her approach that includes humour really does put people at ease.
+We look forward to continuing this pilot further so our school can share our experiences by helping other schools.
+This means covering costs of time and expertise, travel and accommodation, research, publicity, venues, outreach… If the government would implement this nationally and provide funding for menstruation education, training, teaching materials and workshop supplies, that would allow other schools to benefit from the curriculum and the Period Positive Schools Award programme.

 We have welcomed Chella’s support with this and the resources and student-friendly pledges from Period Positive have made this a really time-efficient initiative to implement, contributing positively to work we are carrying out already.
 The pupils love her books and we have a copy in the staffroom as well.
 The Period Positive model is fully inclusive and our students have really appreciated the representation shown across all key stages.
 With the increasing emphasis from Ofsted on empowering our students to leave school equipped to live healthy and safe lives through a fully embedded whole school PSHE curriculum, this cross-curricular approach really couldn’t come at a better time.

-Frankie Arundel, Head of PSHE and Citizenship, Senior Mental Health Lead, Period Positive Schools Award Staff Champion at Firth Park Academy, Sheffield
+Frankie Arundel, former Head of PSHE/Citizenship, Senior Mental Health Lead, Period Positive Schools Award Staff Champion at Firth Park Academy, Sheffield, July 2022

 Introduction